bin3xish477/pythonforcybersecurity/README.md

 ```
 **Dicts**
 - Dictionaries are a unique that data structure that use a key-value pair in order to distinguish every items.
+  - dictionary keys must be an immutable type.
 - Dictionaries, like lists, are mutable which means you can change a particular item within any given dictionary, if the item is mutable.
 - In Python 3.6+, dictionaries preserve their order which means that items we insert into a dictionary can be expected to be at the location we designated them to be in.
 - Dictionary items can be accessed using a specific syntax which we will discuss later.